camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ---
 id: eks-eksctl
 title: "Deploy an AWS Kubernetes Cluster (EKS) with eksctl"
-description: "Deploy Camunda 8 Self-Managed on Amazon EKS with eksctl."
+description: "Deploy Camunda 8 Self-Managed on AWS EKS with eksctl."
 ---

 This guide explores the streamlined process of deploying Camunda 8 Self-Managed on Amazon Elastic Kubernetes Service (EKS) using the `eksctl` command-line tool.